A complex logistic equation for universal energy evolution in hadronic elastic scattering: An evolution equation for elastic scattering

 where the Laplacian in 2-dimensions is

 The diffusion equation draws an analogy with the Schrödinger equation in imaginary time, with $\tau$ playing the role of the logarithm of the scattering energy (the rapidity).

 However, the linear term $\epsilon_{\mathcal{P}}\widetilde{T}$ leads to power-law growth of amplitude, which ultimately violates both the Froissart bound \cite{Froissart:1961} and the unitarity at asymptotic energies.
 That is, the simple-pole amplitude grows faster than it spreads in $b$-space.
 In a sense, at high energies the simple-pole Pomeron-like amplitude Eq.(\ref{eq:pomeron-amplitude0}) is not appropriate to describe elastic scattering and must be replaced by something else.
 This behavior indicates that the linear evolution, although analytically tractable and phenomenologically useful at moderate energies, becomes insufficient to describe the dynamics at high energies where unitarity constraints become significant.
 To account for these effects and ensure a more realistic asymptotic behavior, it is natural to seek a nonlinear extension of Eq.~(\ref{eq:FKPP}) that can tame the unbounded growth of the amplitude.
-Motivated by this physical picture, we propose the following nonlinear generalization:
+Motivated by the fact that at high energies the density of Pomeron increases and eventually reaches saturation, which in elastic scattering case can be interpreted as the unitarity constraint, we propose the following nonlinear generalization:

 and look for solutions of this equation.
 Separating it into the real and imaginary parts we arrive at a set of two coupled partial differential equations